 - Identify appropriate activities based on the needs of their participants

-- Use A Life of Choices to facilitate behaviour change with GYDP participants
+- Use A Life of Choices to facilitate behaviour change with YDP participants

 For more information contact: